ForgeRock/end-user-ui/README.md

 ```

 5. At the top of the `router/index.js` file, import the new Vue file and ensure that it matches the component that you specified in the route: `import RegistrationSecondFlow from '@/components/mains/RegistrationSecondFlow';`
-6. Make sure that your IDM access.js file is configured properly, based on [these docs](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#uss-registration).
+6. Make sure that your IDM `access.js` file is configured properly, based on [these docs](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#uss-registration).
 You will see a forbidden access error if this file isn't configured correctly.
 7. Assuming you are on the development sever and have used default settings, you should now be able to navigate through two separate registration flows : `localhost:8081/#/registration` and `localhost:8081/#/registrationsecondflow`.

 <a name="how-to-configure-notification-polling"></a>
 ### How to Configure Notification Polling

-The End User UI polls for new system notifications every `3000 milliseconds` by default.
+The End-User UI polls for new system notifications every `3000 milliseconds` by default.
 To change the default polling time, follow these steps:

-1) Navigate to `src/components/utils/ToolbarNotification.vue`
+1) Navigate to `src/components/utils/ToolbarNotification.vue`.
-2) Locate the function called `StartPolling`
+2) Locate the function called `StartPolling`.
-3) At the top of the function there is a variable `pollingDelay`
+3) At the top of the function there is a variable `pollingDelay`.
 4) Set the `pollingDelay` (in milliseconds) to adjust the notification polling interval.

-To turn off polling, comment out or remove the startPolling method and remove any reference to that function.
+To turn off polling, comment out or remove the `startPolling` method and remove any reference to that function.
 This will result in the notifications loading only when the application is first loaded.

 <a name="how-to-configure-rest-call-timeouts"></a>
 ### How to Configure REST Call Timeouts

-REST calls in the End User UI time out after `5000 milliseconds` by default.
+REST calls in the End-User UI time out after `5000 milliseconds` by default.
 To change this timeout, follow these steps:

-1) Navigate to `src/main.js`
+1) Navigate to `src/main.js`.
-2) Locate the function called `getRequestService`
+2) Locate the function called `getRequestService`.
-3) At the top of the function there is a variable `timeout`
+3) At the top of the function there is a variable `timeout`.
 4) Set the `timeout` (in milliseconds) to adjust the REST call timeout.

 <a name="what-has-changed-with-workflow"></a>
 ### What has Changed with Workflow

-With the new End User UI the default workflows in IDM have been updated to make use of `Vue JS` as a framework.
+With the new End-User UI, the default workflows in IDM have been updated to make use of `Vue JS` as a framework.
 Previously, these workflows used `JQuery` and `Handlebars`.
-You will need to update any existing workflows to use `Vue JS` in order to use the new End User UI. **Previously formatted workflows are not supported with the new End User UI.**
+You will need to update any existing workflows to use `Vue JS` in order to use the new End-User UI. **Previously formatted workflows are not supported with the new End-User UI.**

 <a name="where-to-find-privacy-account-info-end-user-ui"></a>
-### Privacy: Account Information in the End User UI
+### Privacy: Account Information in the End-User UI

-While end users can find their information in the End User UI, you can use REST calls and audit logs to find the same information.
+While end users can find their information in the End-User UI, you can use REST calls and audit logs to find the same information.
 Some of the information in this section, such as Trusted Devices and UMA-based sharing, may require integration with PingAM, as described in the [sample platform](https://backstage.forgerock.com/docs/platform/7.3/platform-setup-guide/preface.html) documentation.

-What the end user sees upon log in to the End User UI depends on which features are configured.
+What the end user sees upon log in to the End-User UI depends on which features are configured.

-- When you log in to the End User UI, you'll be taken to the PingIDM Profile page, with at least the following information under the **Settings** tab:
+- When you log in to the End-User UI, you'll be taken to the PingIDM **Profile** page, with at least the following information under the **Settings** tab:

   - **Account Security**
   - **Preferences**